flameskyofficial/FlameSky/README.md

 - `Data/JSON.cs` - fast JSON serializer/deserializer
 - `bin` - Binaries are included in the `bin` folder due to the complex CefSharp setup required.
 Don't empty this folder.
 - `bin/storage` - HTML and JS required for downloads manager and custom error pages
+- `updater.xml` - This file in our GitHub helps to ensure that the Updater functions.

 ## Credits
 - [FlameSky Contributors](https://github.com/flameskyofficial/FlameSky/graphs/contributors) - The volunteers who contributed code to this project